Welcome to our 'Live BatHouse Cam'

 About Us - Who We Are

 Fly By Night, Inc. is recognized by the IRS as a 501c3 not for profit organization dedicated to bat conservation.
-Your support will help us to help the bats and may be tax deductible.
+Your support helps us to help the bats and may be tax deductible.
 Thank you!(FL DACS = CH12360).
-NEW -- Supporters can Now Donate online thru Google Checkout, PayPal or Network for Good Visit our website FlyByNight Inc Wish List to learn how you can help.
+NEW -- Supporters can Donate online thru PayPal or Network for Good Visit our website FlyByNight Inc Wish List to learn how you can help.

 BatCam Local Weather Info